-I have kept busy writing, marching and testifying as a long-time advocate for healthy children, healthy schools, and healthy communities.
+I have kept busy writing, marching and testifying as a long-time advocate for healthy children, safe schools, and sustainable communities.

 Thanks to Lois Levin for interviewing me on her NewTV show "Trailblazers."
 She gave me a chance to talk about my three favorite interests: The legacy of Rachel Carson and her book Silent Spring, The 1937 Texas School Explosion, and the Metropolitan Waterworks Museum.
 Also got a chance to mention Clean Water Action, Mothers Out Front, Silent Spring Institute,and Green Newton.